drewlinn/Club-Manager/README.md

 * Perform 'npm install' and 'bower install' commands
 * Perform the commands 'ng build' followed by 'ng serve'
 * Open your Web Browser and navigate to 'localhost:4200'

+  ## Angular-CLI Troubleshooting
+    ## Development server

+    Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload if you change any of the source files.

+    ## Code scaffolding

+    Run `ng generate component component-name` to generate a new component.
+You can also use `ng generate directive/pipe/service/class/module`.

+    ## Build

+    Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

+    ## Running unit tests

+    Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+    ## Running end-to-end tests

+    Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+    Before running the tests make sure you are serving the app via `ng serve`.

+    ## Further help

+    To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ## Known Bugs